Best Slack & Microsoft Teams IT Support Platforms in 2026

 Step 1: Decide whether you want to eliminate the portal

 This is the foundational question.
-If the answer is yes (you want employees to interact entirely through Slack or Teams with no separate portal required), your options narrow to Console, Suptask, and (at enterprise scale) Moveworks.
+If the answer is yes (you want employees to interact entirely through Slack or Teams with no separate portal required), your options narrow to Console and Suptask.
 If the answer is "we're fine with a portal, we just want Slack as an intake option," your options are much broader: Freshservice, JSM with Halp, and most other ITSM platforms.

 Step 2: Assess the AI requirement